gavinanderegg/gavinanderegg.github.io/_posts/2024/2024-05-08-naming-things-is-hard-game-genre-edition.md

 Think about it this way: imagine if we called horror films "Frankenstein-likes", or referred to punk music as "Ramones-like".
 It's fine to use a shorthand to compare media, but naming a genre after a specific work seems odd everywhere besides gaming.

 I'm not a stickler for any of this stuff.
 Language changes, and that's fine.
-I just thought this was interesting, and assumed this is where the Ahoy video was going at first.
+I just thought this was interesting, and think it's always a good idea to be mindful of how we name things.

 ---